project-chip/connectedhomeip/docs/testing/python.md

 ```

 ### Description of Parameters

 -   test-runner-runs: Specifies the identifier for the run.
-This can be any unique identifier.
+This can be any
+    unique identifier.

     -   Example: run1

--   test-runner-run/<run_identifier>/app: Indicates the application to be used in the test.
+-   test-runner-run/<run_identifier>/app: Indicates the application to be used
+    in the test.

-    -   Example: ${ALL_CLUSTERS_APP}
+    -   Example: \${ALL_CLUSTERS_APP}

--   test-runner-run/<run_identifier>/factoryreset: Determines whether a factory reset should be performed before the test.
+-   test-runner-run/<run_identifier>/factoryreset: Determines whether a factory
+    reset should be performed before the test.

     -   Example: True

--   test-runner-run/<run_identifier>/quiet: Sets the verbosity level of the test run.
+-   test-runner-run/<run_identifier>/quiet: Sets the verbosity level of the test
+    run.
 When set to True, the test run will be quieter.

     -   Example: True

--   test-runner-run/<run_identifier>/app-args: Specifies the arguments to be passed to the application during the test.
+-   test-runner-run/<run_identifier>/app-args: Specifies the arguments to be
+    passed to the application during the test.

-    -   Example: --discriminator 1234 --KVS kvs1 --trace-to json:${TRACE_APP}.json
+    -   Example: --discriminator 1234 --KVS kvs1 --trace-to
+        json:\${TRACE_APP}.json

--   test-runner-run/<run_identifier>/script-args: Specifies the arguments to be passed to the test script.
+-   test-runner-run/<run_identifier>/script-args: Specifies the arguments to be
+    passed to the test script.
-    -   Example: --storage-path admin_storage.json --commissioning-method on-network --discriminator 1234 --passcode 20202021 --trace-to json:${TRACE_TEST_JSON}.json --trace-to perfetto:${TRACE_TEST_PERFETTO}.perfetto
+    -   Example: --storage-path admin_storage.json --commissioning-method
+        on-network --discriminator 1234 --passcode 20202021 --trace-to
+        json:${TRACE_TEST_JSON}.json --trace-to perfetto:${TRACE_TEST_PERFETTO}.perfetto

-This structured format ensures that all necessary configurations are clearly defined and easily understood, allowing for consistent and reliable test execution.
+This structured format ensures that all necessary configurations are clearly
+defined and easily understood, allowing for consistent and reliable test
+execution.

 ## Cluster Codegen